mae-okada/gdrive-access-manager/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-## About Project
+# About Project
 This project is intended as an example demonstration of 2 features in google API:
+- Remove permission access from a google account

+# What to do Next
 - Assign permission access to a google account
-- Remove permission access from a google account